Authentication with FT4 accounts

 }

-To activate authentication, we must register an auth handler.
-We add the following to our Rell module:
+To activate authentication, register an auth handler.
+Add the following code to your Rell module:

 @extend(auth.auth_handler)